 You've completed the initial of the accident analysis by gathering information and using it to break the accident down into an accurate sequence of events.
 You have a good mental picture of what happened.
 Now it's time to continue the analysis process by completing each of the following three phases of analysis to determine what caused those events.
 This module will introduce us to the three phases of analysis below:

-Check out this short audio clip by Dan Clark of the theSafetyBrief.com.
-Folklore that “accidents happen” has been proven wrong.
+Check out this short podcast by Dan Clark (theSafetyBrief.com).
+Folklore that 'accidents happen' has been proven wrong.
 But are people naturally accident prone?
 In this podcast, Dan Clark delves into these topics.

-Systems analysis: At this level, you're analyzing the root causes contributing to the accident.
-You can usually trace surface causes to inadequate safety policies, programs, plans, processes, or procedures.
+Root cause Analysis: At this level, you're analyzing the weaknesses in the safety management system that contributed to the accident.
+You can usually uncover weaknesses related to inadequate safety policies, programs, plans, processes, or procedures.
 Root causes always pre-exist surface causes and may function through poor component design to allow, promote, encourage, or even require systems that result in hazardous conditions and unsafe behaviors.
 This level of investigation is also called "common cause" analysis (in quality terms) because you're identifying a system component that may contribute to common conditions and behaviors that exist or occur throughout the company.

 One last important point to make is that most accident processes are far more complex than you might originally think.
 Some experts believe at least 10 or more factors come together to cause a serious injury accident.
 Other experts state that an average of 27 factors directly and indirectly contribute to a serious accident.

 Only by thoroughly conducting all three levels of analysis can you design system improvements that effectively eliminate hazardous conditions and unsafe behaviors at all levels of the organization.
-The accident investigation can not serve as a proactive safety process unless system improvements effectively prevent future accidents.
+The accident investigation can't serve as a proactive safety process unless system improvements effectively prevent future accidents.

-Injuries always somehow result in the transfer of a harmful level of energy to a person's body.
+As mentioned in the previous section, injuries are always caused by the harmful transfer of energy to the employee's body.
 The severity of the injury depends on the magnitude of the harmful energy.
 Below are the various forms of energy that can be harmful.

-The surface causes of accidents are those hazardous conditions and unsafe or inappropriate behaviors within the sequence of events that have directly caused or contributed in some way to the accident.
+The surface causes of accidents are those unique hazardous conditions and unsafe or inappropriate behaviors that occur during the sequence of events that have caused or contributed in some way to the accident.

 Hazardous conditions may exist in any of the categories below.